matarillo/fsharp_for_fun_and_profit-ja/posts/mathematical-functions.md

 So you can see that if we can create pure functions in a programming language, we immediately gain a lot of powerful techniques.
 And indeed you can do all these things in F#:

-* You have already seen an example of parallelism in the ["why use F#?"](../series/why-use-fsharp.md) series.
+* You have already seen an example of parallelism in the ["F# を使う理由"](../series/why-use-fsharp.md) series.
 * Evaluating functions lazily will be discussed in the ["optimization"](../series/optimization.md) series.
 * Caching the results of functions is called "memoization" and will also be discussed in the ["optimization"](../series/optimization.md) series.
 * Not caring about the order of evaluation makes concurrent programming much easier, and doesn't introduce bugs when functions are reordered or refactored.